staD020/png2prg/readme.md

     	do not pack chars (only for sc/mc charset) -no-pack-empty
-    	do not optimize packing empty chars (only for mc/mixed/ecm charset) -np
+    	do not optimize packing empty chars (only for mc/mixed/ecm charset) -no-prev-char-colors
+    	do not look at the previous char's bitpair-colors, in some cases this optimization causes worse pack results -np
     	no-pack
+  -npcc
+    	no-prev-char-colors
   -npe
     	no-pack-empty
   -o string